Child Custody Modification Lawyer

 Life is defined by change.
 What once seemed like a match made in heaven has become a problematic relationship that has led to a separation – or maybe, for some, even divorce.

 If you have traveled the above legal path to a separation or divorce and are the parents of one or more minor children, you are likely to be familiar with the processes required in the creation and administration of a child custody agreement.

-Finalized in family court, child custody agreements are designed to provide for the best interests of your children.
-But the law recognizes that life is unpredictable and that, over time, the documents may need to be modified in order to meet the changing needs of your child’s life.
+When finalized in an Indiana family court, child custody agreements are designed to provide for the best interests of your children.
+But, as noted above, because life is characterized by inevitable change, Indiana law recognizes the unpredictability of life.
+Therefore, the law provides for revisions in order to meet the changing needs and requirements of your child’s life.